wiseman-timelord/GoldWeekly-Indicator/README.md

 3. Determine if this is something that will help you in your trading, or if you think it would be a bad idea; currently only the Indicator is working, which is limited, but if you want a little info and plan to use 3 clear SMMA, then maybe its useful, but the Periods would probably need a tweak, to tune the trend info to, your style and the pair.

 ## Notation
-- The strategy for trading would rely upon recognizing patterns, then when you recognize a pattern, you must be confirming directions for optimal trading with indicators.
+- The strategy for trading would rely upon recognizing patterns typically on M15-M30, then be confirming directions for optimal trading with indicators in combination with ones such as the ones supplied here.
 Smma, denotes if rebound is likely possible.
-Text, Good to know stuff, for piece of mind.
-Rsi (built-in Mt5), is like market pressure, when too far over one side, it will likely go to direction of other side at some point after.
-Lines (built-in Mt5), Ensure to draw on the chart to clarify patterns.
+- The Text I implement is, Good to know stuff and self explanitory.
+- When trading ensure to draw Lines on chart, to clarify patterns.
 - I created this (currently experimental) GPT Profile named [Mt5Mql5-4o1Mini](https://chatgpt.com/g/g-Un4YwjMNH-mt5mql5-4o1mini), for creating my, Indicators and Expert Advisors, it needs improving currently, as it confuses Mql4 with Mql5.

 ## Warnings